-A Curriculum Vitae

-A 2-page, single-spaced statement of purpose stating reasons for seeking this training and explaining how the training complements the applicant's career goals.
-The statement of purpose document may include the following:

-- Research and clinical/school psychology experience and interests - Practicum experience - Other relevant experiences (i.e., volunteering) - Post-graduation professional goals - A list of faculty in the Psy.D. program with whom the applicant would like to work with and why - (3) Recommendations for Applicant Admission (form found on the program website).
-Each recommender must complete the recommendation form and submit a separate letter.

-Official transcripts from all colleges and universities previously attended (except University of Houston-Clear Lake transcripts, which will be generated internally).
-These transcripts are submitted to the program in addition to the transcripts sent directly to the university's Office of Admissions.

-Scores on the general test of the GRE.
-Official scores are reported to the university through the standard GRE process.
-The applicant also enters GRE scores on the program application form as indicated.

-A \$50.00 check or money order made payable to "UHCL Psy.D. program."
+- A Curriculum Vitae - A 2-page, single-spaced statement of purpose stating reasons for seeking this training and explaining how the training complements the applicant's career goals.
+The statement of purpose document may include the following: - Research and clinical/school psychology experience and interests - o Practicum experience - Other relevant experiences (i.e., volunteering) - o Post-graduation professional goals - A list of faculty in the PsyD program with whom the applicant would like to work with and why - Three (3) recommendations for Applicant Admission (form found on the program website).
+Each recommender must complete the recommendation form and submit a separate letter. - Official transcripts from all colleges and universities previously attended (except University of Houston-Clear Lake transcripts, which will be generated internally).
+These transcripts must be sent directly to the university's Office of Admissions. - Scores on the general test of the GRE.
+Official scores are reported to the university through the standard GRE process. - A \$50.00 payment online https://apps.uhcl.edu/ECommerce/Schedule/CHAS or check or money order made payable to "UHCL PsyD program."

-Note: Admission to graduate status at the university is not equivalent to admission to the Psy.D. program.
-Admission to the university should not be confused with acceptance into the Psy.D. program.
-Applicants will be notified about admission into the Psy.D. directly by the program director.
+Note: Admission to graduate status at the university is not equivalent to admission to the PsyD program.
+Admission to the university should not be confused with acceptance into the PsyD program.
+Applicants will be notified about admission into the PsyD directly by the program director.
 Applicants are admitted into a professional psychology program only by way of formal notification from the program director.
 For international applicants, admission to the university requires admission through both the academic program and the Office of International Admissions and Programs.